-You will teach your 8-minute lesson in a 90-minute session with 6 other TAs.
+You will teach your 7-minute lesson in a 90-minute session with 6-7 other TAs.
 We want microteaching to be positive and useful to you.
-It is more interesting and useful to be with TAs from diverse departments, so no more than two TAs from the same department may sign up for the same session.
-Sessions will be held on Wednesday and Thursday, August 21-22, in 90-minute time blocks at 8:30, 10:00, 11:30, 1:30, 3:00, and 4:30 each day.
+It is more interesting and useful to be with TAs from diverse departments, so no more than two TAs from the same department will teach in the same session.
+Sessions will be held on Friday, January 17, in 90-minute time blocks at 8:30, 10:00, 11:30, 1:30, 3:00, and 4:30.
+Microteaching will take place on the first floor of the Armory Building.
 You should arrive 5 minutes before the start of your session.